gradle/gradle/design-docs/performance.md

 Implementation notes
     -projects can declare inputs for model caching -the feature is not enabled by default (can be turned on)

-2. Cache some or all of the task history in memory across builds

 # Task history